saphewilliam/saphe-packages/packages/react-table/README.md

 ### Pagination

 To enable pagination in your table, pass a number to the `pageSize` option through the options object of the `useTable` hook.
-You can now extract a `paginationHelpers` object from the return object of `useTable` with the following properties:
+You can now extract a `paginationHelpers` object from the `useTable` state with the following properties:

 ```ts
 interface paginationHelpers {